hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 This document re-uses the `Certificate` structure as-is and extends the semantics of `certificate_list` to support two logically distinct certificate chains, encoded sequentially and separated by a delimiter.

+In order to support bandwidth optimization in the case that the two certificates are issued by the same CA, the second certificate chain MAY consist of only an end-entity certificate.
+In this case, validators SHOULD attempt to validate the second certificate using the chain provided with the first certificate.

 ### Delimiter

 The delimiter is a zero-length certificate entry encoded as 3 bytes of 0x00.
 TLS 1.3 prohibits empty certificate entries, so this delimiter is unambiguous.
 The delimiter MUST NOT be sent to peers that did not indicate support for dual certificates by including the `dual_signature_algorithms` extension.